braintrustdata/tfreview/README.md

 # TFReview 🔍

-A modern, interactive tool for reviewing Terraform plans in a beautiful HTML interface.
+A modern, interactive tool for reviewing Terraform plans in a nice, easy to read HTML interface.

 ## Features ✨